crowdsecurity/crowdsec/docker/README.md

 The container is built with a specific docker [configuration](https://github.com/crowdsecurity/crowdsec/blob/master/docker/config.yaml).
-If you need to change it and the docker variables (see below) are not enough, you can bind `/etc/crowdsec/config.yaml` to your a configuration file.
+If you need to change it and the docker variables (see below) are not enough, you can bind `/etc/crowdsec/config.yaml` to your configuration file.

 ## Notifications
 If you wish to use the [notification system](https://docs.crowdsec.net/docs/notification_plugins/intro), you will need to mount at least a custom `profiles.yaml` and a notification configuration to `/etc/crowdsec/notifications`